 If you’d like to be a participant for this study, please contact Yvonne at email@example.com stating you are interested in Study 2.
 We will correspond with you within a day or two.

-If you are interested, you can email Yulia to be added to the waiting list.
+If you are interested, you can email Yulia to receive the pre-booking checklist to confirm eligibility.

 Title: Perceptual filling-in in the visual cortex